ballerina-platform/ballerina-dev-website/swan-lake/learn/security/authentication-and-authorization.md

 - JWT authentication
 - OAuth2 authentication

 The following example represents how an HTTP client can be configured to call a secured endpoint.
-The `auth` field of the client configurations (`http:ClientConfiguration`) should have either one of `http:CredentialsConfig`, `http:BearerTokenConfig`, `http:JwtIssuerConfig`, `http:OAuth2ClientCredentialsGrantConfig`, `http:OAuth2PasswordGrantConfig`, `http:OAuth2DirectTokenConfig` records.
+The `auth` field of the client configurations (`http:ClientConfiguration`) should have either one of the `http:CredentialsConfig`, `http:BearerTokenConfig`, `http:JwtIssuerConfig`, `http:OAuth2ClientCredentialsGrantConfig`, `http:OAuth2PasswordGrantConfig`, and `http:OAuth2DirectTokenConfig` records.

 ```ballerina
 import ballerina/http;